-In an interview with the magazine “Maria Mensajera,” famous Italian exorcist Father Gabriele Amorth said, “Everybody is vulnerable to the work of Satan” and that “the devil loves to take over those who hold political office.”
+In an interview with the magazine “Maria Mensajera,” former Italian exorcist, Father Gabriele Amorth said, “Everybody is vulnerable to the work of Satan” and that “the devil loves to take over those who hold political office.”
+(Father Amorth died in 2016.)

 “I tell those who come to see me to first go to a doctor or a psychologist,” the priest continued.
 “Most of the time there is a physical or psychological basis for explaining their suffering.
 The psychiatrists send me the incurable cases.
 There is no rivalry.
 The psychiatrist determines if it is an illness, the exorcist if it is a curse,” Father Amorth explained.